Papahānaumokuākea Marine National Monument

-The Papahānaumokuākea Marine National Monument (/haw/; PMNM) is a World Heritage listed U.S. national monument encompassing 583000 sqmi of ocean waters, including ten islands and atolls of the Northwestern Hawaiian Islands.
-It was created in June 2006 with 140000 sqmi and expanded in August 2016 by moving its border to the limit of the exclusive economic zone, making it one of the world's largest protected areas.
-In 2025, the marine areas of the Monument became part of the Papahānaumokuākea National Marine Sanctuary.
+The Papahānaumokuākea Marine National Monument (/haw/; PMNM) is a U.S. national monument listed as a World Heritage Site, encompassing 582,578 square miles (1.5 million km^{2}) of ocean waters, including ten islands and atolls of the Northwestern Hawaiian Islands.
+It was first created by President George W. Bush in 2006 with an initial 140000 sqmi.
+President Barack Obama expanded the Monument in 2016, increasing its area more than fourfold by moving its border to the limit of the exclusive economic zone, making it one of the world's largest protected areas.